Hou-Guojia/CT-ULR/README.md

 2. The code has been tested on Windows 11 64bit with MATLAB 2019b.

-3.Usage:
+3. Usages:<br>

-    (1) Put the images into the 'Images' folder.
+	(1) Put the images into the "Images" directory.<br>

-    (2) Please run 'Demo.m' file and view the results in the 'Results' folder.
+	(2) Please run “Demo.m” file and view the results in the 'Results' folder.<br>

 	For any questions, please contact hgjouc@126.com.